lorcan2440/Gauss-Jackson-Integrator/python_solver/readme.md

 ![image](Figure_1.png)

-Over 10 orbital periods at a distance 7000 km (altitude ~650 km), the error is approximately 1 micrometre!
+Over 10 orbital periods at a distance 7000 km (altitude ~650 km), the error is approximately 2 micrometres!

 ## How to use